anthfuller/F7-LAS/docs/f7-las-implementation-guide/08-implementation-profiles/F7-LAS-MCP-Security-Profile.md

 F7-LAS defines control responsibilities for agentic systems across seven layers.
 MCP defines how tools and data services are exposed to agents via a standardized protocol.
-This appendix maps MCP’s documented control practices to the relevant F7-LAS layers.
+This guidance maps MCP’s documented control practices to the relevant F7-LAS layers.

 Reference: Securing the MCP: Risks, Controls, and Governance (2024).